alphagov/govuk-design-system/src/community/design-system-day/index.md

 ## Event 2

-The second event will be a face to face conference, hosted in Liverpool on Thursday 5 September 2024.
-You can find out more about this event on [Design System Day 2024](/community/design-system-day-2024) page.
+The second event was a face to face conference, hosted in Liverpool on Thursday 5 September 2024.
+Recordings from the event will be available soon.

 ## Event 3

-We hope to host a third event later in 2024.
-This will be an online event, hosted on a conferencing platform.
-Details about this event will be released soon.
+We'll host our final event, a hackathon, on Thursday 28 November.
+This will be a hybrid event, with both in-person and online tickets available.
+Details about this event can be found on [Design System Day 2024](/community/design-system-day-2024) page.

 ## Previous events